eugeneford/react-syncy-frame/README.md

 height | String | SyncyFrame height.
 Can be set in any css units eg. px, vw, vh, % etc. Auto by default. transitionDelay | Number | Delay time between syncy frame src transition. onBeforeLoad | function | Callback which gets called before target iframe is loaded.
-Receives an iframe element as an argument. onLoad | function | Callback which gets called once target iframe is loaded.
+Receives an iframe element as an argument. onDocumentFetch | function | Callback to be called once document is fetched into the iframe.
+Gets called between onBeforeLoad and onLoad. onLoad | function | Callback which gets called once target iframe is loaded.
 Receives an iframe element as an argument.

 ## Contributing